 - The dark grey refers to modules that are not yet mastered because we're not yet sure of your child's ability to master them (more diagnostics are required)

-If you click on any box, you can get a breakdown of each module within it, and what your child's status is with those modules.
+If you click on any box, you can get a breakdown of each module within it, as well as those modules' prerequisite modules, and what your child's status is with them.